 ‘Great bag’ or ‘love your website – who designed it?’ can be a great way to get chatting to someone new.
 As ever, putting the focus on someone else – rather than yourself – will make you far more likeable.

 6. Don’t leave early

-As my friend Andrew Pickering (one half of the content marketing duo Andrew and Pete) pointed out recently, the best conversations often happen at the bar – after the event.
+As my friend Andrew Pickering (one half of the content marketing duo Andrew and Pete ) pointed out recently, the best conversations often happen at the bar – after the event.
 So don’t rush off at the end unless you absolutely have to.
-Most event organisers now include evening socials (you can find out about the socials at Your Year in PR in our Facebook community).
+Most event organisers now include evening socials (you can find out about the socials for Build Your Audience Live in our Facebook community).